 Main Purpose of Brainstorming During the Development of an Action Plan

-The main purpose of brainstorming during the development of an action plan is to help individuals and teams think broadly before narrowing ideas into practical decisions.
 Brainstorming encourages creative thinking, problem-solving, collaboration, and idea generation before the final action plan is created.
-Understanding what is the purpose of brainstorming during the development of an action plan helps teams build stronger strategies, identify risks, and organize more effective action steps.
+This process helps teams build stronger strategies, identify risks, and organize more effective action steps.

 1. To Generate More Ideas